pichim/PM2_PES_Board_Example/docs/markdown/dc_motor.md

 DigitalOut enable_motors(PB_ENABLE_DCMOTORS);
 ```

 To complete the motor activation process, set the value of the object to 1, enabling the power electronics.
+This should be applied inside the ``while()`` loop, and preferably inside the ``if()`` function so that activation takes place consciously.

 ```
 // enable hardwaredriver DC motors: 0 -> disabled, 1 -> enabled